WebFiori/cli/README.md

 * Support for interactive mode.
 * Support for ANSI output.
 * Support for implementing custom input and output streams.
+* Ability to write tests for commands and test them using test automation tools.

+## Installation

+To install the library, simply include it in your `composer.json`'s `requre` section: `webfiori\cli`.

+## Building Command Line Application

+Assuming that the library was installed using composer, then your application folders structure will most likely be as follows:

 ## Creating and Running a Command

 ### Creating a Command

 First step in creating new command is to create a new class that extends the class `CLICommand`.
 The class `CLICommand` is a utility class which has methods which can be used to read inputs and send outputs.